DeepFreight: Integrating Deep Reinforcement Learning and Mixed Integer Programming for Multi-transfer Truck Freight Delivery: Evaluation and Results

 \textbf{DeepFreight vs. DeepFreight without Multi-transfer:}

-In order to show the improvement brought by the flexibility of multiple transfers, we do some comparison between our approach and a freight delivery system without multi-transfer, of which the results are shown in Figure 6(a)-(c).
-For the system without multi-transfer, each package will be delivered to its destination by a fixed truck, so there is an extra restriction on the truck used when executing the matching policy.

-It can be observed that after convergence, with the flexibility of multi-transfer, the average driving time is shorter (\textasciitilde2 hours (7.5\%) reduction) and number of unfinished packages is lower (\textasciitilde1500 packages (60\%) reduction), which means better utilization of the fleet is realized.
+In order to show the improvement brought by the flexibility of multiple transfers, we do some comparison between our approach and a freight delivery system without multi-transfer, of which the results are shown in Figure \ref{7:a}-\ref{7:c}.
+For the system without multi-transfer, each package will be delivered to its destination by a fixed truck, so there is an extra restriction on the truck used when executing the matching policy (\textbf{Algorithm 2}).
+It can be observed that after convergence, with the flexibility of multi-transfer, the average driving time is shorter ($\sim$2 hours (7.5\%) reduction) and the number of unfinished packages is lower ($\sim$1500 packages (60\%) reduction), which means better utilization of the fleet is realized.
+For 40000 packages, 53.3\% are delivered with no transfer in the middle, 41.2\%: one hop, 5.5\%: two or more hops, so the extra load/unload effort due to multi-transfer can be overlooked.

 \textbf{DeepFreight vs. MILP:}